http4k/http4k-connect/amazon/README.md

 - AWS_ROLE_ARN
 - AWS_WEB_IDENTITY_TOKEN_FILE

 This auth method uses the STS `AssumeRoleWithWebIdentity` action to retrieve the rotating credentials from STS using the Web Identity JWT from the file path contained in the env variable.
-This requires overriding the credentials provider used when constructing the adapter:
+This requires overriding the credentials provider used when constructing the client:

 ```kotlin
 val sqs = SQS.Http(credentialsProvider = CredentialsProvider.STSWebIdentity())